Do you travel in summer? Alan and I usually avoid it, preferring the less-crowded shoulder seasons of spring and fall.

 A morning walk through the historic grounds at Bethabara City Park is another gardener’s delight.
 Take it slow, touring the church and walking the nature trails while learning more about the Moravian culture.

 For good eating, don’t miss the restaurants in the Arts District of downtown Winston-Salem.
 Sunday brunch at Sweet Potatoes is worth the line.
-And Mary’s Gourmet Diner uses local ingredients as a base for creative breakfast and lunch choices.
 For dinner, the Spring House wows with inventive twists on regional favorites.
 Need an Italian fix?
 You’ll find it on a visit to Raffaldini Vineyards and Winery.